ehzawad/linearALgebra/README.md

     https://en.wikipedia.org/wiki/Hill_cipher

+### Platform

+> LINUX build only

+    GUI is coming in future possibly, Abrar

 ## First clone the repo
 > then go to the project directory and build and run
 > so simple